 To define other potential associations between cholesterol and measured phenotypes in this dataset we generated a regression tree using the 165 phenotypes in this dataset (Figure 1C).
 The major classifier of cholesterol levels was the diet, and the second was triglycerides measured at 19 weeks.
 Serum calcium measured at 19 weeks was the third phenotype that associated with cholesterol levels, and body weight measured at 19 weeks was the fourth (Figure 1C).

 Dyslipidemia often includes elevations of both triglyceride and cholesterol levels in both mice and humans, so the association of triglycerides with cholesterol was not unexpected.
 Via multivariate modelling accounting for the effects of diet and sex, a 100 mg/dL increase in triglycerides was associated with a 17.7 +/- 1.7 mg/dL elevation in cholesterol (p=3.8 x 10-24, Figure 2A).
+Within subgroups, the triglyceride-cholesterol relationship varied somewhat, with weaker correlations in HFHS populations (Spearman’s rho for males 0.190, females 0.276) than on NCD (males 0.491, females 0.453).
+Via multivariate regression with interactions, we observed significant sex x diet x triglyceride effect modification with respect to cholesterol levels (p=4.5 x 10-4, p = 0.014).

 The strong cross-sectional association of calcium with cholesterol was not predicted by our research team.
 As shown in Figure 2B and Table 1, after adjusting for diet and sex, a one mg/dL increase in calcium is associated with a 12.7 +/- 0.8 mg/dL increase in cholesterol (p=3.0 x 10-43).
-Linear models predicting serum cholesterol including sex and diet, and calcium as covariates had an adjusted R2 of 0.45 with a partial effect size of 0.22 for serum calcium.
+Linear models predicting serum cholesterol including sex and diet, and calcium as covariates had an adjusted R2 of 0.45 with a partial effect size (2p) of 0.22 for serum calcium.
 We performed sub-group analyses and found that each diet-sex combination had broadly similar estimates for Spearman’s rho (ranging from 0.39 for HFHS females to 0.48 for HFHS males), each of which had a p-value of less than 2.2 x 10-7.
+In this study, calcium levels were not affected by rodent sex (p=0.59) and only modestly by diet (increased by 0.3 mg/dL in HFHS; Supplementary Figure 2A).
+Due to the strong impacts of diet and sex on cholesterol levels, these suggest that calcium may work largely independently of those factors.

+Given the differences in the physiology and cardiovascular disease associations between HDL versus LDL cholesterol concentrations, we repeated this analysis assessing the diet- and sex-adjusted associations between HDL cholesterol and non-HDL cholesterol and calcium (Supplementary Figures 2B-C).
+Both of these fractions have positive associations with calcium levels, indicating that the positive associations with calcium are found in both apoplipoprotein fractions.
+The relationships between all clinical parameters and endpoint cholesterol both in terms of non-parametric correlations and diet/sex adjusted associations are presented in the Supplementary Table.